salhernandez/gitGood/README.md

 `git tag -a v1.1 12cd234`
 where the tag is "v1.1" and the commit hash starts with 12cd234 you only need the first sever characters of the commit hash

+### Create a branch from origin, track it, and checkout branch
+`git checkout --track origin/aBranch`
+This will create a local branch of "aBranch", track it, and then it will checkout the branch